nayem9b/My-Book-House/README.md

+# Readme

+## All routes are defined in the user.route.ts file

+# Questions

-#Question 1: What is the purpose of creating a model with an interface and schema in MongoDB?
+### Question 1: What is the purpose of creating a model with an interface and schema in MongoDB?
 How does it help in defining the structure of a collection?

 Answer:

 Question 2: Explain the concept of field filtering in MongoDB.
 How can you specify which fields to include or exclude in the returned documents?